Biplane fighter aces

 Losses were thus one Blenheim over the target and two crash-landed, one of them totally destroyed as a result, plus two more damaged against Italian claims for six destroyed and one damaged.

-At 15.00 on 27 February nine Blenheims, six from 211 Squadron and three from 11 Squadron, set off to bomb Valona, escorted by five 80 Squadron Hurricanes and four more from 33 Squadron.
-An hour later, as the formation arrived over Valona, l3 CR.42s of the 150o Gruppo attacked as the Blenheims were bombing.
-Although the Hurricane escort engaged them at once, some got through to the bombers and damaged five of them, including all three of the l1 Squadron machines.
-Two of these would crash-land on return to Paramythia, both having suffered heavy damage to their hydraulic systems; N3579 would be written off.
+At 15:00 on 27 February, nine Blenheims, six from 211 Squadron and three from 11 Squadron, set off to bomb Valona, escorted by five 80 Squadron Hurricanes and four more from 33 Squadron.
+An hour later, as the formation arrived over Valona, 13 CR.42s of the 150o Gruppo attacked as the Blenheims were bombing.
+Although the Hurricane escort engaged them at once, some got through to the bombers and damaged five of them, including all three of the 11 Squadron machines.
+Two of these (N5379 and T2399) would crash-land on return to Paramythia, both having suffered heavy damage to their hydraulic systems and both were written off.
 The Hurricanes meanwhile had become involved in a heavy battle with the Fiats during which seven of the Italian fighters were claimed shot down, and two more were reported to have collided with each other after being attacked by Sergeant Edward Hewett and crashed.
 Claims were made by Flight Lieutenant 'Pat' Pattle, Flying Officer Nigel Cullen, Sergeant Hewett (two), Flying Officer Richard Acworth, and Flying Officer Wanklyn Flower, who shared one with a 33 Squadron pilot, believed to have been Flying Officer H. J. Starrett.
 The seventh claim was believed to have been made by 33's Flight Sergeant Leonard Cottingham.

-In the event it seems that only two CR.42s were lost, Sottotenente Egidio Faltoni, the formation leader, baling out after suffering wounds, as did Sergente Bartolaccini, who was almost dead when he hit the ground.
-The Italians made no claims and believed that their attackers had been Spitfires.
+In the event it seems that only two CR.42s were lost but it hit the 364a Squadriglia, which had scrambled three fighters since both of them were from the unit.
+Sottotenente Pasquale Faltoni, the formation leader, baling out after suffering wounds, as did Sergente Bertolaccini, who was almost dead when he hit the ground.
+Sergente Bertolaccini later succumbed to his wounds.
+The Italians made no claims and believed that their attackers had been Spitfires (this indicates that Bertolaccini actually shot down two Blenheims and thus made an ace before dying).
 Pattle’s Hurricane suffered a single bullet through the petrol tank - the only damage recorded to the British fighters.
 A further CR.42 of the Gruppo's 364a Squadriglia was destroyed on the ground by the Blenheims’ bombs, and several others were damaged.
 A dozen drums of fuel went up in flames, and two airmen were wounded.

 Pilot Officer Geary, gunner in Blenheim L1481 of the 211 Squadron, recorded his impressions of the raid: